 - All T-nodes must have an equivalent S-node.
 If an S-node isn't defined in part 4 or 410, it should be created in the Statkraft namespace.

-- Multiple S-nodes (i.e., multiple instantiation such as /STMP1 /STMP2 ….) will exist if there are multiple alarm signals based on multiple sensors for the same attribute (e.g. multiple temp sensors on a tank with each their own alarm signal).
+- Multiple S-nodes (i.e., multiple instantiation such as /STMP1 /STMP2 ….) will exist if there are multiple alarm signals based on multiple sensors for the same attribute

+Example: multiple temp sensors on a tank with each their own alarm signal).
 In these cases, there will often be one aggregated alarm - based on these values (I.e. one tank alarm triggered by any of the three smart sensors attached to it).
-That aggregated signal should be added to the higher-level system (logical node) representing the overall system (e.g. KTNK.TmpAlm.stVal in the case of our example).
+That aggregated signal should be added to the higher-level system (logical node) representing the overall system (e.g. KTNK1.TmpAlm.stVal in the case of our example.

+This principle is valuable for processes of data surveillance and condition monitoring.
+Different power plants will have different implementations and set-ups for the same major functions.
+But surveillance, and PLC’s will require some aggregated data sets regardless of the implementation.

+Example:

+An overview system “Park view” of waterways will require the state of gates (e.g. the inlet gate =C1.KA1) in the waterway.
+In “Powerplant Alpha”, the gate system (=C1.KA1) may be highly complex and consist of an array of gates (=C1.KA1.KA1, =C1.KA1.KA2,… =C1.KA1.Kan).
+In “Powerplant Beta”, the gate system might be one single gate.

+“Park View” only works shows the aggregated state value: Open/Closed/Error, which is the aggregated value <Alpha>=C1.KA1/HGTE.PosDn.stVal and <Beta>=C1.KA1/HGTE.PosDn.stVal

+Because of this principle, the signals will have the same designation for both powerplants, regardless of the complexity of the method used to provide the value (state).

 Prefix/suffix